MicrosoftDocs/azure-devops-docs/docs/boards/extensions/dependency-tracker.md

 - The consumer is the team that asks for the work – they initiate all discussions on the work they require
 - The consumer owns the engagement and tracking of that work – since it is the work their scenario requires, the burden is on the consumer to file, monitor, and track the status of the work
-- The consumer owns entering the work into VSTS and submitting that work request to the producer
+- The consumer owns entering the work into Azure Boards and submitting that work request to the producer
 - Once the work has been submitted to the producer, the producer owns the work item,
-	- The producer is responsible for maintaining the work item in VSTS
+	- The producer is responsible for maintaining the work item in Azure Boards
 	- The producer owns the state of the work item (is it going to be done) and iteration (when it will be done).
 	- The consumer should not touch these values, once the work item has been handed off
 - The consumer is in charge of keeping tabs on the work they requested (the Dependency Tracker report is one way to do so), so that they are aware of any material changes and adjustments